waihiga9/H1N1_and_Seasonal_Flu_Vaccines/README.md

 ## Data Preparation

+The data was loaded and assessed, followed by exploratory data analysis (EDA) to gain better understanding.
+The dataset contained numerous missing values, which were imputed or handled by dropping some rows.
+As all the features were categorical, their data types were converted to enable one-hot encoding, making the data suitable for modeling purposes.

 ## Modelling

-The dataset was divided into two sets: the training dataset and the test dataset.
-The baseline model was established by employing a Decision Tree.
+The data was split into training and test datasets, with the training data used to train the models and the test data used to evaluate their performance.
+A baseline model was established using Logistic Regression as the initial modeling approach.

-Additionally the following datasets were used:
+Additionally the following models were used:
--
+- Decision Tree Model
--
+- RandomForest Model
--
+-  Gradient Boosting Model

 ## Model Evaluation